 Arapahoe County believes the movement of goods and people are vital to the continued economic success of the state and Coloradans quality of life.
+Federal and state officials must be willing to make significant investment to maintain and improve Colorado's multimodal transportation network to preserve these benefits.

 With several major highways, transit lines, and one of the nation's busiest regional airport, effective transportation is equally important to the success of the county's economy.
-Arapahoe County has demonstrated a willingness to partner on large-scale infrastructure projects, such as the Interstate 25/Arapahoe Road interchange and Parker/Arapahoe Road interchange but is against efforts to pass along additional State roadway construction or maintenance responsibilities to local governments without increased and adequate funds to meet these additional responsibilities.
+Arapahoe County has demonstrated a willingness to partner on large-scale infrastructure projects, such as the Interstate 25/Arapahoe Road interchange and Parker/Arapahoe Road interchange, but is against efforts to pass along additional State roadway construction or maintenance responsibilities to local governments without increased and adequate funds to meet these additional responsibilities.

 Arapahoe County continues to support an equitable Highway User Trust Fund (HUTF) allocation formula and restrictions on the use of "off the top" diversions.
 The County opposes funding mechanisms which eliminate or reduce local shareback for transportation projects.
-Arapahoe County believes county commissioners should continue to have an enhanced role in prioritizing regional and statewide projects.
+Arapahoe County believes county commissioners should have an enhanced role in prioritizing regional and statewide projects within their area.
 The County also supports opportunities for counties to design their own transportation finance mechanisms to respond to local and regional transportation needs.